-The municipality will conduct public participation from 06 to 12 April 2024 on the Draft 2025/26 MTREF as tabled before Council on 27 March 2025 for the community to provide its comments on the draft budget before it is approved by Council as final document in May 2025.
+The municipality conducted public participation on the Draft 2025/26 MTREF, which was tabled before Council on 27 March 2025.
+Community members submitted their comments and inputs on the draft budget, which were considered and incorporated where applicable in the preparation of the Final Budget Document in May 2025.